-Dylis' breath caught in her throat and for a long moment she didn't dare look up from the note.
-When she did, she was met by a true smile and two warm hands reaching out to take her ink stained ones.
+Dylis' breath caught in her throat.
+For a long moment, she didn't dare look up from the note.
+When she did, she was met by a true smile and two warm hands reaching out to take her ink-stained ones.
 Rhian didn't take the pen or the note this time.
-Instead she gave a shaky nod, as if giving her approval.
-She got out of her chair, still holding onto Dylis' hands.
+Instead, she gave a shaky nod as if giving her approval.
+She got out of her chair, still holding Dylis' hands.
 Dylis did the same and they just stood there for a long moment, looking at each other.

 What met her when she crossed the threshold to the other room was much less chaos than she had expected.
 Most of the squad had made themselves at home on the couch; Nikon, Aelius, Thais and Myrrine forming what looked to be a warm and comfortable puppy pile.
 Bernike had also been dragged into the pile, perched on the edge of a couch cushion with one of Myrrine's arms hooked around her waist.
 Judging by the look of resigned disapproval on her face, she hadn't ended up there by choice.

 Cato and Vita had seated themselves on the floor, Cato staring up at the ceiling as if it held the answer to a riddle and Vita glaring at the sleeping forms of Aelius and Nikon.
 Dylis chose to ignore them in favor of the two people guarding the front door.

 Aculeo had remained in the same spot he'd been occupying when she'd gone into the kitchen, still standing at attention, eyes straight ahead.
 Alongside him, Huw had taken up position, sneaking not so subtle glances at his fellow guard every other moment.

 'See you learned to get along quick,' Dylis signed, unable to fight back a grin.